-- F. SDCB back-up plan: The support broker shall assist the member and his or her EOR in developing a back-up plan for the member's SDCB services that identifies how the member and EOR will address situations when a scheduled provider is not available or fails to show up as scheduled.
-The member's support broker shall assess the adequacy of the member's back-up plan at least on an annual basis and when changes in the type, amount, duration, scope of the SDCB or the schedule of needed services, or a change of providers (when such providers also serve as back-up to other members) or change in availability of paid or unpaid back-up providers to deliver needed care. - G. Member and EOR training: The member's MCO shall require the member electing to enroll in the SDCB approach and his or her EOR to receive relevant training.
-The support broker shall be responsible for arranging for initial and ongoing training of the member and his or her EOR. - (1) At a minimum, self-direction training for member and his or her EOR shall address the following issues: - (a) understanding the role of the member and EOR with SDCB; - (b) understanding the role of the care coordinator, support broker, the MCO, and the or
+- F. SDCB back-up plan: The support broker shall assist the member and [his or her] their EOR in developing a back-up plan for the member's SDCB services that identifies how the member and EOR will address situations when a scheduled provider is not available or fails to show up as scheduled.
+The member's support broker shall assess the adequacy of the member's back-up plan at least on an annual basis and when changes in the type, amount, duration, scope of the SDCB or the schedule of needed services, or a change of providers (when such providers also serve as back-up to other members) or change in availability of paid or unpaid back-up providers to deliver needed care. - G. Member and EOR training: The member's MCO shall require the member electing to enroll in the SDCB approach and [his or her] their EOR to receive relevant training.
+The support broker shall be responsible for arranging for initial and ongoing training of the member and [his or her] their EOR. - (1) At a minimum, self-direction training for member and [his or her] their EOR shall address the following issues: - (a) understanding the role of the member and EOR with SDCB; - (b) understanding the role of the care coordinator, support broker, the MCO, and the captured visit information and timesheets and invoices; and